Ecwid/ecwid-api-docs/README.md

 #Changelog

+## April 25, 2017
+- We updated the installation flow and now it has only one option - web application.
+Earlier there was two options: web application and app installed on a device.
+With this change all current apps installed on a device continue to work the same way.
+But for the new applications we recommend using the Deep linking functionality for getting the access token.
+[Learn more](https://developers.ecwid.com/api-documentation#applications-installed-on-device)

+- Added examples on how to enable the new SEO-friendly URL format for Ecwid stores.
+[Learn more](https://developers.ecwid.com/api-documentation#seo-friendly-urls)

+- Added a way to get not hidden abandoned sales in an Ecwid store using the `showHidden` filter when searching for abandoned sales.
+[Learn more](https://developers.ecwid.com/api-documentation#search-abandoned-carts)

 ## March 31, 2017
 - **NEW** Added new REST API endpoints for working with abandoned carts in Ecwid and the date of the latest changes to them in [latest-stats](https://developers.ecwid.com/api-documentation#get-store-update-statistics) endpoint.
 [Learn more](https://developers.ecwid.com/api-documentation#carts)